uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

       - ex) An e-learning platform needs to run an application for 2 months each year.
 The applicaton will be deployed on Amazon EC2 inastances.
 Any application downtime during those 2 months must be avoided.
 On-Demand Instances will meet these requirements most cost-effectively.
       - ex) On-Demand Instance is the MOST cost efficient for an uninterruptible workload that runs once a year for 24 hours.
       - ex) A company needs to continuously run an experimental workload on an Amazon EC2 instance and stop the instance after 12 hours.
+      - ex) A company needs to run an application on Amazon EC2 instances.
+The instances cannot be interrupted at any time.
+The company needs an instance purchasing option that requires no long-term commitment or upfront payment.
+On-Demand Instances will meet these requirements most cost-effectively.
+(Cannot be interrupted(Spot Instances), No long-term commitment(Reserved Instances), or upfront payment(Dedicated Hosts))
     - **Reserved Instance(RI)** : 결제 할인 옵션, 일정 사용량 악정 X
       - ex) An online gaming company needs to choose a purchasing option to run its Amazon EC2 instances for 1 year.
 The web traffic is consistent, and any increases in traffic are predictable.
 The EC2 instances must be online and available without any disruption.
 Reserved Instances will meet these requirements most cost-effectively.
       - ex) A company wants to make an upfront commitment for continued use of its production Amazon EC2 instances in exchange for a reduced overall cost.
 Reserved Instances and Savings Plans meet these requirements with the lowest cost.
 (Uninterruptible + Years)
       - ex) A company has a compute workload that is steady, predictable, and uninterruptible.
 Reserved Instances and Savings Plans meet these requirements most cost-effectively.
+      - ex) A company plans to migrate its application to AWS and run the application on Amazon EC2 instances.
+The application will have continuous usage for 1 year.
+Reserved Instances will meet these requirements most cost-effectively.
     - **Spot Instance** : 공급/수요에 따라 조정
       - ex) A company runs thousands of simultaneous simulations using AWS Batch.
 Each simulation is stateless, is fault tolerant, and runs for up to 3 hours.
 Spot Instances enables the company to optimize costs and meet these requirements.
       - ex) A company has a test AWS environment.
 A company is planning on testing an application within AWS.
 The application testing can be interrupted and does not need to run continuously.
 Spot instances will meet these requirements most cost-effectively.